nishanttotla/hugo-blog-skeleton/content/blog/moving-to-san-francisco.md

 I had accumulated living in my large apartment.
 I'm moving to a studio now, so space comes at a premium, which I expect will keep me disciplined.

-This is going to be my first time living in a city independently (i.e. not in a college campus or such).
+This is going to be my first time living in a big city independently (i.e. not in a college campus or such).
 I'm looking forward to the rush of that lifestyle and figuring out if it suits me.
 Given where I am in life right now, I think it will.
 Since there was no particular pressure to move, I had the luxury of picking the right apartment and neighborhood, so I'm pleased about being able to experience the city my way.
-I've realized over the last year or so is that the cultural fabric of the place I live in matters a lot to me.
+I've realized over the last year or so that the cultural fabric of the place I live in matters a lot to me.
 This is directly related to the kind of people that form my community.
 In Berkeley, this has been a healthy mix of people of various identities who have taught me a lot.
-San Francisco might be very different, but I'm both nervous and looking forward to see who I meet in the city.
-Of course, I'm not going to let things change with my people in Berkeley.
+San Francisco might be very different, but I'm both nervous and eager to see who I meet in the city.
+Of course, I'm not going to let connections with my people in Berkeley get affected.

 In conclusion, I will admit that I have bittersweet feelings about leaving Berkeley, but it had to be done.
 It's been a remarkable five years that have shaped me in